waldirborbajr/srm/README.md

 SPDX-License-Identifier: Apache-2.0

 ## TODO
-- [x] On Safe Remove must compress "deleted" content to optimize storaged space
+- [x] On Safe Remove must compress "deleted" content to optimize storage space
 - [x] Safe Remove directory with content and subdirectories
 - [ ] Restore directory with files and subdirectories
-- [ ] Add short command option
+- [x] Add short command option
 - [ ] Implement tests
-- [x] TTL to purge files removed with safe option.
+- [x] TTL to purge files removed with a safe option.
 - [x] Delete passing with wildcard pattern
 - [ ] Open to PR and **new** features